web analytics

 EMDS Project Presented to Experts in Novi Sad

-Within the framework of the European Memory Data Space (EMDS) project, an event was held at the Hotel Sheraton in Novi Sad dedicated to the issue of creating a functional, connected, and sustainable digital ecosystem that will ensure the memory of the Holocaust remains alive and accessible in the decades to come.
+Within the framework of the European Memory Data Space (EMDS) project, we held an event dedicated to creating a functional, connected, and sustainable digital ecosystem that will ensure the memory of the Holocaust remains alive and accessible in the decades to come.

 Vision of a Sustainable Digital Future